frantuma/nagger-core/CI/CI.md

 * bump versions to release, and update all affected files
 * build and test maven
 * build and test gradle plugin
-* push a Pull Re`quest with the changes for human check.
+* push a Pull Request with the changes for human check.

 After the PR checks complete, the PR can me merged, and the second phase `Release` started.